lwdjohari/nvcore/README.md

 ```

 ## NvValidator [[Top]](#nvcore)
-NvValidator is template base fluent validator that can be chaining in contexable manner and<br/>
+NvValidator is a template base fluent validator that can be chaining in contexable manner and<br/>
 has reusable common general case validators.<br/>
 For flexibility, NvValidator is also supported custom lambda validation and <br/>
-class that implemented custom logic overloading operators.
+class that are implemented custom logic overloading operators.

 ### Example #1 [[Top]](#nvcore)
 General example